Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task3.md

    1. show the dashboard config to prove that it points to the data source above
    2. fetch N first rows in Athena UI
    3. fetch the same N first rows in Grafana

+# Final exam theory questions

+1. What data sources does Athena support?
+2. On the high level, how does Athena query S3?
+3. What are the available options for speeding up Athena queries on ever-growing S3 datasets?
+4. What technology backs Athena?